OsirisTerje/ProfilingIssue/readme.md

 After running the profile on the NUnit test, does your test disappear from Test Explorer

+Please also check if Code Coverage works on any of these.

 Confirm your finding by message me the result on twitter  [@OsirisTerje](https://twitter.com/osiristerje)